edmBernard/redis-monitor/README.md

 TODO:
 - Clean Test
 - Add 3 letters alias for keys in command line currently key alias in database is its index in command line
+- test chartjs instead of c3js. c3js failed increase memory consumption when tab is inactive or during transition (it's not optimised to realtime update)